Substance Abuse in the U.S. Marines Corps

 Marines and Substance AbuseSubstance abuse is a very big concern, especially in the U.S. Marine Corps, as it can occur after an initial unhealthy pattern of substance use to cope with mental health struggles such as post-traumatic stress disorder (PTSD), depression, and anxiety.1

-Addiction is a disease that occurs when you begin to need to use an increasing amount of a substance to experience the same effect that you once experienced after using smaller amounts.2 You might also struggle with symptoms of withdrawal when stopping use of the substance.2
+Addiction is a chronic medical disease characterized by the use of substances or engagement in behaviors that become compulsive and often continue despite harmful consequences.
+Addiction sometimes develops alongside tolerance, when you begin to need to use an increasing amount of a substance to experience the same effects that you once experienced after using smaller amounts.2 Those who are addicted to a substance might also struggle with symptoms of withdrawal when stopping use of that substance.2

 Service members may begin drinking during active duty due to stress, lack of other activities to participate in, isolation, and as a way to bond with other service members.4 However, this can become an unhealthy pattern that persists even after active duty has been completed.
 More than one-third (38.6%) of male Marines engage in heavy alcohol use, compared with 17.8% of the male civilian population.4 Furthermore, 12.9% of female Marines engage in heavy drinking, compared with 5.5% of the female civilian population.4

 Some of the signs of alcohol abuse include:2